A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

-From Figure~\ref{fig:FreqDerivPlots}, it is clear that spin variations are not correlated with orbital variations.
-X-ray activity also does not appear to correlate with either of these variations, nor do the days in which the pulsar was undetected in radio observations.
+X-ray activity does not appear to correlate with either of these variations.
+Similarly, the days on which the pulsar was undetected in radio observations also do not appear to correlate with those variations.

+The lack of radio non-detections from MJD 56000 to MJD 60000 is a little surprising.
+It is possible that the amount of intra-binary activity fluctuates on wide varieties of timescales, and so there may be long periods where the pulsar is a well-behaved eclipsing system, and then other periods where its visibility is much more variable.

 The total fractional sensitivity of the pulsar's spin (median spin phase error divided by the total pulse phase covered by the dataset, T$\times$F0) is $4.4\times10^{-15}$ while the total fractional sensitivity of the pulsar's orbit (median T0 phase error divided by the total orbital phase covered by the dataset, T$\times P_\mathrm{orb}^{-1}$) is $9.3\times10^{-11}$, so the spin residuals are substantially more sensitive to torques and other effects on the system than the T0 residuals.